-Six considerations to strengthen your cybersecurity program in 2022
+Six considerations to strengthen your cybersecurity program right now

 With any change to an organization’s technology posture come new opportunities for attackers to infiltrate this new environment.
 As witnessed in 2021’s Colonial Pipeline attack, hackers continue to take advantage of new vulnerabilities created by the digital-first environment.

-Wondering what to expect as we continue into 2022?
+Wondering where to start?
 Here are six areas you should focus on to help strengthen your organization’s cybersecurity program and avoid becoming a victim of your own circumstances.

 Every organization has, or should have, a supporting cast of personnel and vendors to support its IT needs, but how often are you reevaluating these individuals to support your current and future technology plans?
 An organization’s resources and/or managed IT services should be adequately trained to address current cybersecurity threats.

 Attack vectors come from all different angles and preferably through the path of least resistance.
-Even the SolarWinds attack in 2020 was identified through SolarWinds’ supply chain.
+Even the Okta attack in 2022 was initiated through one of Okta’s third-party vendors.
 This means that if your vendors have access into your organization’s data or technology, then their incident response strategies are just as important as your own.
 By reviewing the cybersecurity programs of your vendors with access to critical data, your organization can remain aware of their response strategies in the event of a cyberattack.
 Understanding this information can help organizations work in close liaison with vendors to mitigate the impact of cyberattacks.

 With the adoption of hybrid and remote working conditions, personnel remain one of the most important lines of defense against cybersecurity threats.
 Your cybersecurity training and awareness program is now, more than ever, critical for all personnel, including senior management and board members.
 Is your training program up to date to include current cyberthreats being faced?